APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

     insert(3, 1 :: 2 :: Nil) shouldBe (1 :: 2 :: 3 :: Nil)
    </code></pre>

-  This method is interesting because the condition (cond boolean) to place a element is an anomymous function, and its body is another anonymous function (boolean).
+  This method is interesting because the condition (cond boolean) to place an element is an anonymous function, and its body is another anonymous function (boolean).
 So we have to define its parameters x,y and integers and also its body as x<y.
 The (Int,Int) part do not define it, its only the cond type.

  <h3>Common Operations on Lists</h3>
   .map(anonymous func)